 We decided to hire out the drywall and flooring work.
 Both contractors did an outstanding job.
 The drywall contractor was in and out in a few days.
 For the flooring, we ended up going with luxury vinyl plank flooring.
 The timing of the flooring installation could not have worked out better.

 The contractor installed the flooring the week before the pandemic lockdowns started in mid-March 2020.
-Given that the basement has been my home office for the past seven plus months, I’m not sure what we would have done if we had delayed installing the flooring.
-Ironically, the driver for completing the project was my daughter’s second birthday where we had a big party planned, but had to cancel last minute as it was on the weekend the lockdowns started happening.
+Given that the basement has been my home office for the past seven-plus months, I’m not sure what we would have done if we had delayed installing the flooring.
+Ironically, the driver for completing the project was my daughter’s second birthday and we had a big party planned, but had to cancel last minute as it was on the weekend the lockdowns started happening.

 Updating Doors and Other Loose Ends

 If you missed my recent post on updating our basement doors, be sure to check out our in-depth post.
 Going in, I wasn’t exactly sure what to do about the four existing doors in the basement.
 My initial reaction was to go out and buy new doors, though I knew new doors don’t always fit the best in older frames.
-I then came across photos of doors that were painted with the addition of this trim set from Home Depot.
+I then came across photos of doors painted with the addition of this trim set from Home Depot.
 I must say that the doors turned out even better than expected.
-For less than $100 per door they look as good as new.
+They look as good as new for less than $100 per door.

 Before and After Photos of Each Room of the Basement Remodel